alcy/perf-cal-2020/pcal20.md

 Most [Performance Calendar](https://calendar.perfplanet.com/2020/) posts are about improving web performance.
-That's a good thing because I don't know much about the web&mdash;it's very complicated&mdash;naming all those bits and bytes in the browser.
+That's a good thing because I don't know much about the web&mdash;it's very complicated, naming all those bits and bytes in the browser.
 Instead, I'm going to talk about something much more transparent: **CLOUD** performance.
 In that vein, my parody channeling of the [Ray Charles hit](https://www.youtube.com/watch?v=0rEsVp5tiDQ) title should be extended to read:
 *it ain't about performance no more ... in the cloud*.